Bachelier model

-On April 8 2020, the CME Group posted the note CME Clearing Plan to Address the Potential of a Negative Underlying in Certain Energy Options Contracts, saying that after a threshold on price, it would change its standard energy options model from one based on Geometric Brownian Motion and the Black–Scholes model to the Bachelier model.
-On April 20 2020, oil futures reached negative values for the first time in history, where Bachelier model took an important role in option pricing and risk management.
+On April 8, 2020, the CME Group posted the note CME Clearing Plan to Address the Potential of a Negative Underlying in Certain Energy Options Contracts, saying that after a threshold on price, it would change its standard energy options model from one based on geometric Brownian motion and the Black–Scholes model to the Bachelier model.
+On April 20, 2020, oil futures reached negative values for the first time in history, where Bachelier model took an important role in option pricing and risk management.
+The CME Group has since switched back to the Black–Scholes model.
+Research shows that the Bachelier model is not statistically better than the Black–Scholes model, with an artificial neural network outperforming both when pricing European call options.

-The European analytic formula for this model based on a risk neutral argument is derived in Analytic Formula for the European Normal Black Scholes Formula (Kazuhiro Iwasawa, New York University, December 2nd, 2001).
+The European analytic formula for this model based on a risk neutral argument is derived in Analytic Formula for the European Normal Black Scholes Formula (Kazuhiro Iwasawa, New York University, December 2, 2001).

 The implied volatility under the Bachelier model can be obtained by an accurate numerical approximation.